-Cities, towns and counties interested in allowing bonus density at eligible developments will need to consider the way that the policy is structured, as well as how effective it is likely to be in the context of local neighborhoods and development sites.
+Cities, towns, and counties interested in allowing bonus density at eligible developments will need to consider the way that the policy is structured, as well as how effective it is likely to be in the context of local neighborhoods and development sites.
+Additionally, local jurisdictions should check their respective state laws, as some, such as California and Oregon, have statewide density bonus mandates, and others, such as Wisconsin, have state-wide bans on all rent regulation or inclusionary zoning.
 In this section, we describe some of the ways that density bonuses can be designed to provide effective incentives for affordable housing in different types of communities.

 There are several ways to structure a density bonus, and cities, towns and counties will need to determine which is most compatible with existing development regulations.
 For example, many jurisdictions calculate the increase as a multiple of the floor area ratio (FAR)—that is, the ratio of the total usable floor area of buildings on a site to the total area of the lot.
 Other options include: